learn-co-curriculum/react-ts-create-react-app/README.md

 - `/public`: Used for static assets, most importantly our `index.html` file.
 If you look at the HTML in this file, you'll see a `<div>` with the ID of "root" — this is where our React components will go.
-- `/src`: All our Javascript and CSS code must go in this folder.
+- `/src`: All our TypeScript and CSS code must go in this folder.
 This is where our React components live!
 - `package.json`: Our project configuration, including npm scripts and our project's list of dependencies.

-Even though our `package.json` only lists a few key dependencies (namely `react`, `react-dom`, and `react-scripts`), Create React App provides a number of other dependencies under the hood that make our lives as developers easier!
+- `tsconfig.json`: Our TypeScript configuration.

+Even though our `package.json` only lists a few key dependencies (namely `react`, `react-dom`, `react-scripts`, `typescript`, and all necessary types), Create React App provides a number of other dependencies under the hood that make our lives as developers easier!
 For example:

 - **Babel**: a _transpiler_ for converting modern JavaScript, and JSX, into something all browsers can understand (more on that in the next lessons)